Tux/App-ccdiff/doc/ccdiff.md

     or background-color over foreground-color.
 The default is `false`, so it will color the changes with the appropriate color (`new` or `old`) over the default background color.

+- swap (-s)

+        reverse : false

+    Swap the colors for new and old.

 - new (--new)